reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 Subplots
 --------

-With subplot you can arrange plots in regular grid.
+With subplot you can arrange plots in a regular grid.
 You need to specify the number of rows and columns and the number of the plot.
 Note that the `gridspec
 <http://matplotlib.sourceforge.net/users/gridspec.html>`_ command is a more
 powerful alternative.